Heerozh/LuaAsio/README.md

 Simple transparent non-blocking, high concurrency I/O for Luajit.

-There are no multithreading and no callbacks.
-Asynchronous happens when you perform a non-blocking operation.
+There are no callbacks, Asynchronous happens when you perform a non-blocking operation.

 Lightweight, low resource usage, available for embedded devices.